nmikz1997/Python-for-Noobs-Python-Data-Types/README.md

 ## Getting Started

-To get started with Python data types, make sure you have Python installed on your machine.
-You can download it from the official [Python website](https://www.python.org/downloads/).
+To get started with Python data types, you can use the online Python editor at [PythonID](https://pythonid.com/).
+This platform allows you to write and run Python code directly in your browser without the need for local installation.

 ## Example Code